 <18yrs: usually not recommended.
-Swallow tabs whole, do not chew microcapsules for susp.
+Swallow tabs whole or can be split to provide appropriate dosage.
+Do not chew microcapsules for susp; swallow them whole.
 1–17yrs: Complicated UTIs or pyelonephritis: 10–20mg/kg (max 750mg) every 12hrs for 10–21 days (see full labeling).
 Postexposure prophylaxis of inhalational anthrax: 15mg/kg (max 500mg/dose) every 12hrs for 60 days (start as soon as possible after exposure).
 Treatment of inhalational, cutaneous, GI, or oropharyngeal anthrax: see CDC recommendations.

 Serious adverse reactions (including tendinitis and tendon rupture, peripheral neuropathy, CNS effects).
 Exacerbation of myasthenia gravis.